anwarch0wdhury/Firebase_Operations_Demo/README.md

 ## About this app

-Specialy it is made for uploading image in the firebase from my Android mobile storage.
+Especialy it is made for uploading image in the firebase from my Android mobile storage.
 Inserting Name, Description and Image in Firebase.
 Images are uploaded in the Firebase Storage.
 Image storage url, name and decription are inserted in the Realtime Database.
 # Basic Features:
 -**Data Inserting**